 Unlike Rowlandson, Knight’s idenity does not become detached from herself or added on to another individual.
 Rather, the journal solely follows her travels and her reactions to what she encountered on her journey from Boston to New York and back.
 Even in Theodore Dwight’s “Introduction” that appears in the first printed edition of the Journal in 1825, Dwight grants Knight agency and a singular identity.
 He identifies her simply by stating, “She was called Madam Knight” (85).
 Likewise, Knight focuses her writing on herself, not as a representation of God’s providence on the community.

-Along with this difference in focus, Knight presents her travels in a poetic manner that eschews biblical correlations to events and draws upon “European belles lettres” and the a more secular represenation of her experiences.
+Along with this difference in focus, Knight presents her travels in a poetic manner that eschews biblical correlations to events and draws upon “European belles lettres” and a more secular representation of her experiences.
 This can be seen in the way that Knight describes the first river she crosses.
 Whereas Rowlandson sees her river crossings through a spiritual lens, even praising God that she does not get wet during one crossing, Knight only makes one brief Biblical reference to Lott’s wife.
 She writes,

 The Cannoo was very small and shallow, so that when we’re in she seem’d redy to take in water, which greatly terrified mee, and caused me to be very circumspect, sitting with my hands fast on each side, my eyes stedy, not daring so much as to lodg my tongue a hair’s breadth more on one side of my mouth then other, nor so much as think on Lott’s wife, for a wry thought would have overset our wherey: (92)